K. Krishnankutty

-He is the former Kerala State President of the Janata Dal (Secular).
+He is the former Kerala State General Secretary of the Janata Dal (Secular).

+Early life

 He was born to Kunjukutty and Janaki of Ezhuthani in Perumatty on 13 August 1944.
 He completed 8th standard from Government S. M. High School, Tattamangalam.

+Personal life

+He lives with wife Vilasini and son Narayanankutty at Ezhuthani near Chittur.
+The couple's other children are Latha Balasai, K Ajayan and K Biju IAS, who is the director of the department of Industries and Commerce.